SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 Retiming / Variable lenth
 ================================================

-Sometime you want to design a pipeline, but you don't realy know where will be the critical paths / right balance between stages, and you can't realy rely on the synthesis tool doing a good job with automatic retiming.
+Sometime you want to design a pipeline, but you don't really know where the critical paths will be and what the right balance between stages is.
+And often you can't rely on the synthesis tool doing a good job with automatic retiming.

-So, you kind of need a easy way to move around the logic of your pipeline.
+So, you kind of need a easy way to move the logic of your pipeline around.

 Here is how it can be done with this pipelining API :